 - A data-driven, proactive analysis about the impact of expanded legalized gaming on the state's image and brand is needed in order to better determine and manage potential risks and opportunities.

 As part of the budget compromise in June 2013, the House and Senate convened the Gaming Regulatory Oversight Authority to study and recommend a regulatory structure for gambling.
 On December 9, 2013 the Authority revealed a 2014 bill, HB 1633, that included a regulatory structure and the authorization for a 5,000-slot casino.
 Despite the significant effort legislators dedicated to HB 1633, the House killed the bill in March 2014.
-The House also killed all other expanded gambling proposals.
-In 2015, Sen. Lou D'Allesandro sponsored SB 113, a bill that would authorize two casinos in New Hampshire.
-It was ultimately killed by the house.
-HB 169, a bill that raises limits on some types of bets in poker and other games of chance, was signed by Gov. Maggie Hassan in June 2015.
+Future casino proposals have similarly failed in the House.

 *A law banning live dog racing was passed in 2010.